Anamikeya/Frankenstein/README.md

 Frankenstein indexes files in selected folders that can be locally or on a network drive to speed up browsing.

+Code is written with crossplatform in mind (only windows tested so far).

+### Code

+Crossplatform
+GUI: Pyside6
+Database: SQLite (sqlite-utils to read/write)

+### Database

+The database.db file (sqlite) contains tables of each folder that's indexed.

 # TODO

 ## Features